mattermost/mattermost-handbook/operations/research-and-development/product/release-process/desktop-release.md

 This document outlines the release process for the Mattermost desktop app.

 Desktop app releases follow a fixed schedule of 4 releases per year.
-Releases ship quarterly by the 16th of March, June, September, and December of each year.
+Releases ship quarterly by the 16th of February, May, August, and November of each year.

 A dot release will be prepared sooner if [Electron](https://github.com/electron/electron/releases) releases a security update, or if other urgent bugs are found.